bablokb/pcb-pico-datalogger/docs/hardware.md

 could read it's builtin sensors or data from the internet.
 More realistically, you would add some I2C-sensors, a SD-card breakout for data-storage and a RTC (currently only the PCF8523 is supported).
-As a quick-start, the Adafruit PicoBell Datalogger (<https://www.adafruit.com/product/5703>) will provide the SD-card slot and the RTC.
+As a quick-start, the Adafruit PiCowbell Datalogger (<https://www.adafruit.com/product/5703>) will provide the SD-card slot and the RTC.

 For low-power operation, add a TPL5110 (<https://www.adafruit.com/product/3435>)